Jac-Zac/First_AI_project/README.md

 ```

 ### Usage for testing
 A good easy way to use the program for now is to run the script testing with the command ``` ./testing.sh ```

 The script compiles and run the program and then change the TEST variable.
-When using this script keep in mind that it is made for MacOS and thus it might cause unexpected behavoiurs on GNU/linux do to the difference of the core utilities (such as ``` sed ``` )
+When using this script keep in mind that it is made for MacOS and thus it might cause unexpected behavoiurs on GNU/linux do to the difference of the core utilities (such as ``` sed ``` ).

 ### At what point am I ? 🔖

+<b>This is my list of GOALS for the foreseeable future <b>

-1. I have to add a way to save reuse the saved weight for testing
+1. I have to look trough the weights file and save them in the right place
+2. I have to figure out how should I copy the network for the Value Net
-2. I have to code Back_Prop
+3. I have to code Back_Prop and than do rigorous testing to make sure it works
-3. ... ( There is no point in listing everyithing right now )
+4. ... ( There is no point in listing everyithing right now )

 <b>this project has just started recently<b>